 Common names: Lillie’s Cycad; Lillie-se-broodboom.

 Family: Zamiaceae.
 This is a family of perennial cycads with 8 genera and about 200 species.
 They are only superficially palm or fern like.
 The cycad tap Root is soon replaced by lateral roots, which become woody.
 Cycads have coralloid roots that contain symbiotic cyanobacteria (blue-green algae) that fix atmospheric nitrogen in association with root tissue and produce important amino acids for the plant.
 Stems are cylindrical and southern African species do not have persistent leaf bases.
 All are evergreen with pinnately compound Leaves.
 The Leaflets have parallel (or nearly so) veins.

 Conservation Status: Critically endangered.
 Assessment Date: 2009/10/31.
 This is due to illegal collecting.
 These plants are for sale in the USA.

-Cycads are unique Gymnosperms with pinnately compound Leaves (leaflets arranged along either side of the leaf rachis or central stalk like a feather) and are moderately keeled.
-Here the leaves are relatively straight and up to 1,40+m long and may be slightly twisted or recurved towards the apex.
+All Cycads are unique Gymnosperms with pinnately compound Leaves (leaflets arranged along either side of the leaf rachis or central stalk like a feather) and are moderately keeled.
+Here the leaves are relatively straight and up to 1,7m long.
+The leaf apex may be slightly twisted or recurved.
 Leaf bases remaining on the tree after the leaves have fallen.
-Leaves are persistent – lasting longer than 1 year.
-Rachis (main axis bearing flowers or leaflets) is slightly stiff.
+Leaves are slightly persistent – lasting longer than 1 year.
+The Rachis (main axis bearing flowers or leaflets) is slightly stiff.
 The straight Petiole (leaf stalk) has up to 6 prickles.
-The non-overlapping Leaflets are bluish green and concolorous (uniform colour).
+The non-overlapping Leaflets are bluish green or silver and almost concolorous (uniform colour).
 They turn slightly yellow.
-Each leaflet is up to 21cm long and up to 2cm wide.
+Each leaflet is up to 24 x 2cm.
 The median leaflets are the largest.
 The opposite leaflets are arranged at about 110° on the rachis.
 The lowest leaflets are reduced to prickles.
-Parallel Veins are clearly visible and stomata (structure utilising 2 guard cells, which, unlike lenticels, can control the gaseous exchange between the plant and the surrounding atmosphere) occur on both surfaces.
-The Margin is entire (with a continuous margin, not in any way indented but may be hairy) or with 1 or 2 small spines on both sides.
-The base of Petiole (stalk of a leaf) is without a prominent collar.
+Parallel Veins are clearly visible and Stomata (structure utilising 2 guard cells, which, unlike lenticels, can control the gaseous exchange between the plant and the surrounding atmosphere) occur on both surfaces.
+The Margin is either entire (with a continuous margin, not in any way indented but may be hairy) or with up to 3 small spines.
+The base of Petiole (stalk of a leaf) has a prominent collar.